SCORPIA2004/AvASys-Ground-Control-System/README.md

 # AvASys-Ground-Control-System
-AvASys Ground Control System project using Tkinter and Python.
+AvASys Ground Control System project made with Pyside6 and using AdaFruit Ultimate GPS.
 This is a flight controller software used to monitor & control unmanned UAVs.
 <br>Below is what the finished product will look like:
 <br>
 <br>Latest: v1.1